-Train stations are never really the “place to be” in terms of European cities, especially at night.
-If you are looking for a quick meal near the train station pick a pizza al taglio place and you’re golden.
+Train stations are never really the place to be in European cities, especially at night.
+If you’re looking for a quick meal near the train station, pick a pizza al taglio place and you’re golden.

 Ai Tre Scalini

-Established in 1895, this little winery in the heart of Monti will conquer your heart with its movie-like, intimate atmosphere and an unbeatable selection of over 300 artisanal drinks between wine and beer.
-Like all the best traditional eateries in Rome, you’ll find the specialty of the day written on a blackboard, all made with fresh and locally sourced ingredients.
+Established in 1895, this little winery in the heart of Monti will conquer your heart with its movie-like, intimate atmosphere and an unbeatable selection of over 300 artisanal drinks from wine and beer.
+Like all the best traditional eateries in Rome, you’ll find the speciality of the day written on a blackboard, all made with fresh and locally-sourced ingredients.

 Top Colosseum Tours

-Its a cool experience, but zero ambiance.
+It’s a cool experience, but zero ambience.
 You’ll walk in and expect Rocky Balboa to seat you.
-That said, I have eaten here next to some top-level Roman politicians.
+That said, I’ve eaten here next to some top-level Roman politicians.

 Address: via Nazionale, 22